 The second way to create a billboard world matrix is to grab the current view matrix from Direct3D and transpose it (inverse it).
 This transposed matrix will align everything properly to face the view.
 You just apply the mesh's translation matrix to position the mesh properly in your world.
 Here's how to construct the billboard matrix from the view matrix and use it to draw the billboard object:

-'''

-// g_pD3DDevice = pre-initialized device object
+''' // g_pD3DDevice = pre-initialized device object D3DXMATRIX matTrans, matWorld, matTransposed; '''

-'''